Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitionning-into-data-science-non-technical-background.md

 <b>3.
 Time to first job matters most.</b>

 The sooner I am in a team working on actual Data Science projects, the sooner I’ll learn about it.
-I’ll be working on real problems, problems that sometimes classes can't teach that don’t always have to do with statistical complexity.
+I’ll be working on real problems, problems that sometimes classes can't teach because they don’t just have to do with statistical complexity.
 I’ll have management invested in me and I’ll see what it really means to do practical Data Science.

 <br />